vm6ej04/SVG-Animation-experiment/README.md

 -------------------------------------------
 6/Nov/2014
 -------------------------------------------
 -Ran into a problem where the "viewbox" of the SVG cut off the animation.
-The fix was to change the viewbox x coordinate to -5, thus pus the content to the right by 5 pixel.
+The fix was to change the viewbox x coordinate to -5, thus push the content to the right by 5 pixel.
 I feel like it's not a proper fix, but at least it works!